Sindh CM appears before NAB, records statement

 In a two hour interrogation at the NAB Rawalpindi, Murad Ali Shah recorded his statement before the Combined Investigation Team of NAB and replied to the questions and rejected the allegations regarding Roshan Sindh Project.
 Though he was not handed over questioners but the NAB team has decided to send him questioner later on.

 Murad Ali Shah said that he had not been provided with a questionnaire by NAB but whenever he receives it, he would respond to it.
-He said he asked the NAB officials that they are still working on managing coronavirus pandemic.
+He said he asked the NAB officials that they are still working in the times of coronavirus.